-- National Quality Framework for Early Childhood and Care (NQF) - Department Education and Training Kindergarten Guide 2015 - Early Years Strategy Plan 2014 2020
+- National Quality Framework for Early Childhood and Care (NQF) - Department Education and Training Kindergarten Guide 2015 - Early Years Strategy Plan 2014 2020 planning and infrastructure development

-- Early Years Infrastructure Policy Framework 2013. - The Blueprint for Social Community Infrastructure 2014-2029 - Municipal Early Years Plan 2012-2016 - Building Asset Management Plan 2012 and facilities through an integrated approach to planning and infrastructure development
+- Early Years Infrastructure Policy Framework 2013. - The Blueprint for Social Community Infrastructure 2014-2029 - Municipal Early Years Plan 2012-2016 - Building Asset Management Plan 2012 for our townships and villages, so that facilities are located in areas where they are most appropriate.